 Average Weather in San José del Cabo Mexico

-In San José del Cabo, the temperature typically varies from 66°F to 88°F over the course of the year, and is rarely below 62°F or above 91°F.
+In San José del Cabo, the summers are long, hot, oppressive, and mostly cloudy and the winters are comfortable, dry, and partly cloudy.
+Over the course of the year, the temperature typically varies from 66°F to 88°F and is rarely below 62°F or above 91°F.

 The hot season lasts for 4.1 months, from June 24 to October 27, with an average daily high temperature above 85°F. The hottest day of the year is August 7, with an average high of 88°F and low of 81°F.